gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 ## Image options

-The API for both components is almost the same.
-The difference is how you pass the properties.
+The options for both components are almost the same, with the difference being how you specify them.
 When using `StaticImage`, they are passed as props to the component, whereas for the `GatsbyImage` component they are passed to the `gatsbyImageData` GraphQL resolver.
 There is a small change in the values too: in the `StaticImage` component, props such as layout and placeholder take a string, while the resolver takes a GraphQL enum, which is in upper case by convention and is not quoted like a string.
-Both options are shown in the reference below.
+Both syntaxes are shown in the reference below.

 > It is a very good idea to use [the GraphiQL IDE](/docs/how-to/querying-data/running-queries-with-graphiql) when writing your `gatsbyImageData` queries.
 It includes auto-complete and inline documentation for all of the options and lets you see the generated image data right inside the IDE.